Sindisil/lned/docs/manual.md

 #### Behavior

 If buffer not empty, delete contents, then read specified file into buffer.
+If the last line of the file isn't terminated, a line terminator will be appended.

 The current line number will be set to the address of the last line in the buffer.